Understanding Violence

 Holding my children to account and becoming their fierce advocate

 But that doesn’t mean I won’t be a fierce advocate for them.
-When necessary, I become “that parent” (you know the one I am talking about teachers!!)
+When necessary, I become “that parent” – you know the one I am talking about teachers!!
 When it comes to my children, I will go to bat for them every time and do what it takes to make sure they are supported.

 Joining the Foundation

-In 2022, I joined the Pat Cronin Foundation as the Education Manager, bringing more than 20 years of experience in education, local government, and running my own education business.
+In 2022, I joined the Pat Cronin Foundation as Education Manager, bringing more than 20 years of experience in education, local government, and running my own education business.

-At first, when I saw the job listing, I thought, “I can do that.”
-But as I read through the Foundation’s website and learnt more about its mission, something inside me clicked: “I want to do that.”
+At first, when I saw the job listing, I thought, I can do that.
+But as I read through the Foundation’s website and learnt more about its mission, something inside me shifted: I want to do that.

 Our mission is clear: Be Wise.
 Think Carefully.
 Act Kindly.